Canadian History in 10 NFB Films

 In fifteen hundred and thirty-four, Jacques Cartier landed on the Canadian shore.
 Despite not being as catchy as its Columbus-inspired counterpart, that little rhyme did the trick while I was cramming for my Canadian History final.

 At 148 years, Canada has an incredibly rich and fascinating history.
 And, of course, you can learn about the highlights of Canadian history in the NFB archives.
-In honour of Canada Day, let’s take a little journey back in time and learn about the history of our nation, as presented 10 NFB films.
+In honour of Canada Day, let’s take a little journey back in time and learn about the history of this nation, as presented 10 NFB films.

 WARNING: While historically accurate, I do not suggest that any procrastinating students use this as a reference for a research paper.
 Though, if you do, let me know what grade you get.